ELEVATE-Project/project-service/README.md

 ## Dockerized Services & Dependencies

-Expectation: Upon following the prescribed steps, you will achieve a fully operational Proect application setup, complete with both the portal and backend services.
+Expectation: Upon following the prescribed steps, you will achieve a fully operational Project application setup, complete with both the portal and backend services.

 ## Prerequisites